K41R05/CS455-Final-Project/cs455-final-project/README.md

 -----
 ### Copyright Information
-* The shapes used in the My3dModel viewer app are the [BufferGeometry](https://threejs.org/docs/index.html#api/en/geometries/BoxGeometry "BufferGeometry") from three.js
+* The shapes used in the My3dModel viewer app are the [BufferGeometry](https://threejs.org/docs/index.html#api/en/geometries/BoxGeometry "BufferGeometry") generated shapes from three.js

 -----
 ### Bug List